Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.4/getting-started/rtl.md

 ---
 layout: docs
-title: Rtl
+title: RTL
-description: Using Boosted for Right-to-left website presentation
+description: Using Boosted for right-to-left website presentation
 group: getting-started
 toc: true
 ---

-Every release of Boosed ships with a dedicated right-to-left (RTL) version.
+Every release of Boosted ships with a dedicated right-to-left (RTL) version.

 ## Usage

-To get a RTL version of a boosted webpage you need only one thing :
-1. Replace the regular `boosted.css` file

-2. with the RTL counterpart `boosted-rtl.css` found in the distribution files.
+To get a RTL version of a boosted webpage you only need to replace the regular `boosted.css` file with the RTL counterpart `boosted-rtl.css`.
-   Add attribute `dir="rtl"` to your `<html>` tag.
+Also please ensure to add attribute `dir="rtl"` to your `<html>` tag.

 ## Start template